Information for students, faculty and staff regarding COVID-19. (Updated: 21 October 2020)

-Health Economics is a growing and upcoming area within economics and the future challenges for the welfare state will increase the demand for well-educated specialist.
+Health Economics is a growing and upcoming area within economics and the future challenges for the welfare state will increase the demand for well-educated specialists.

 Health economics is a sub-discipline of economics applying economic theories on various health issues.
 WHO (World Health Organization) describes health economics as: